 Who should complete it?

-For Fall 2018, all incoming graduate and professional students are expected to complete the program by the deadline, as noted above.
+All incoming graduate and professional students are expected to complete the program by the deadline, as noted above.
 Students will receive an email from their school with additional information about their participation.

 Will I be required to take the employee violence prevention program?

 No, graduate students are not required to take the employee violence prevention program.

 The program will take about 30-45 minutes to complete.

 When will a hold be placed on my account and how do I get it removed?

 Holds will be placed in October 2019.
 Students with holds will receive regular emails reminding them of their registration hold.
 Students will not be able to enroll in Spring 2020 courses until the program has been completed.
 Holds lift automatically within one hour of program completion.